bentoml/BentoML/docs/source/guides/observability/monitoring-and-data-collection.rst

 Data-centric AI is a paradigm that positions data as the cornerstone of AI systems.
 This approach emphasizes the importance of data quality and relevance, suggesting that the effectiveness of AI models can be primarily determined by the data they are trained on and interact with.

-BentoML fully embraces this paradigm by offering APIs to implement a data-centric workflow, making it straightforward to collect inference data and monitor models within your AI project.
+BentoML fully embraces this paradigm by offering APIs to implement a data-centric workflow, making it straightforward to collect inference data, monitor models, and ship the data to various destinations (for example, local storage, cloud services, and any OTLP supported tools) for your AI project.

 This document explains how to implement monitoring and collect inference data in BentoML.